Skip to content

 One of Olivia Goldsmith’s novels that fans of Mary Kay Andrews might enjoy is The First Wives Club.
 The book tells the story of three middle-aged women who were all dumped by their wealthy and successful husbands for younger women.
 The women band together to get revenge and reclaim their lives, using their intelligence, wit, and charm to outsmart their ex-husbands.

-“A thin, tanned arm snaked out from under the blankets, reaching expertly for the receiver without upsetting the lowers or the books.”
+“A thin, tanned arm snaked out from under the blankets, reaching expertly for the receiver without upsetting the flowers or the books.”

 Olivia Goldsmith, The First Wives Club